 Osteoarthritis is a progressive, degenerative condition in dogs that becomes more severe over time.
-While there is no cure for this condition, our Avon vets are here to explain how we can use acupuncture in conjunction with other treatments to help manage your dog's discomfort and improve their quality of life.
+While there is no cure for this condition, our Avon vets are here to explain how acupuncture, in conjunction with other treatments, can help manage your dog's discomfort and improve their quality of life.

 Osteoarthritis or more commonly, arthritis, is a degenerative joint disorder that may lead to the permanent deterioration of the cartilage cushioning your pooch's joints as they move around.
 This painful condition is generally believed to affect up to 25% of all dogs at some point in their life.

 The pain and discomfort in your dog's joints caused by arthritis may lead to a number of tell-tale symptoms to looks out for that your dog is suffering from this condition.
 The primary symptoms of arthritis in dogs include: